-Would this be cheaper than Obamacare?
-It depends on the number of people in your household.
-For example, if you live alone, then a $300 annual tax might be cheaper than the $200 monthly premium.
-But if your income is below $45,000, the government will subsidize some or all of your premium.
-In that case, Obamacare could be cheaper.
+If your household income is between 100% and 400% of the federal poverty level, the government will subsidize some or all of your premium in the form of a premium tax credit.
+In that case, Obamacare will most definitely be cheaper.
 Healthcare.gov helps you figure this out.

 In some states, you can't get expanded Medicaid but at least you won't have to pay the tax.
-Healthcare.gov lists whetyour state has expanded Medicaid coverage.
+Healthcare.gov lists whether your state has expanded Medicaid coverage.

 You have two additional options.
 First, you can go on your parents' plans until you are 26.
 Second, you can buy a less expensive catastrophic plan.
 It covers emergency room visits and hospital stays but only three regular doctor visits.

 If you have insurance, you can keep it whether it's a company plan or one you bought yourself.
 That's true even if it's catastrophic insurance, a retiree plan, COBRA or any other qualifying health plan.
 Keep in mind that a Discount Plan, Vision Care or Dental Discount Plan, or Worker's Comp does not qualify as insurance.

 Even if you have insurance, go ahead and compare it to Obamacare plans.
 You may be able to get better coverage at a lower cost.

 - Your plan was "grandfathered in."
 That means it was in existence before March 23, 2010, and, therefore, doesn't have to offer the Obamacare benefits.
 These include the 10 essential benefits, protection from being dropped if you get sick, and the ability to put your adult children on your plan.

 - You qualify for a subsidy or free health care.
 For example, if you live in Alabama, and you make less than $50,000 for an individual or$100,000 for a family of four, the government may pay for all or part of your insurance.